 Employer of Record (EOR) Singapore

-• Ensuring meticulous compliance with Singapore’s employment laws.
+• Ensuring compliance with Singapore’s employment laws.

-• Managing the intricacies of the local payroll process efficiently.
+• Managing local payroll processes.

-• Providing employees with accurate and timely payslips.
+• Providing accurate payslips.

 Employment Contracts in Singapore